carteras/IT-CBR/cookbook/python/object_oriented_python/objects/readme.md

 }
 ```

 At some point, Computer Scientists started to feel constrained with this form of `functional programming`.
 Sometimes animals had shared functionality other times they didn't, more importantly, sometimes the verbs (the functions) needed to have the same name for different things.
 Something needed to change.

 ### What is a class?

 A class is a data type that incorporates both attributes and functionality together.

+Let's start with making a simple structure that does something when we call it.

 ```python
 class Cat: